donniecodesit/recipe-tracking-app/README.md

-# recipe-tracking-app
-Application built with React that allows you to list out and manage recipes with images of your choice!

 # Recipe Tracking Application
 This application allows users to view, manage, and list recipe ideas on a webpage with a temporary database, and includes form elements and images.
 This was built using JavaScript, React, and Test Driven Development.
 I worked on this during Week 7 of my Software Engineering Course at Thinkful.